 What is Structured Negotiation?

 Structured Negotiation is a dispute resolution method.
 It was developed by Lainey Feingold and civil rights lawyer Linda Dardarian to resolve technology and information access claims of the blind community.
-With the book’s publication, the dispute resolution process will be available to lawyers and advocates in other practice areas who want a legal strategy that focuses on solution and avoids the high-stress, high-conflict and high-cost of litigation.
+With the book’s publication, the dispute resolution process is now available to lawyers and advocates in other practice areas who want a legal strategy that focuses on solution and avoids the high-stress, high-conflict and high-cost of litigation.

 A winning lawsuit alternative, Structured Negotiation delivers results.
 Its framework is premised on the idea that legal claims can be resolved equitably — and cost effectively — if stakeholders are able to form relationships and communicate openly with each other.
 Structured Negotiation avoids depositions and expert battles.
 Instead, it is a dispute resolution method built on the collaborative notion that if parties seek common ground, instead of digging their heels into legal arguments, solutions to even complex problems can emerge.